front-end-intermediate/session-2/readme.md

 It appears that Windows users need to install [this npm package](https://github.com/nodejs/node-gyp#on-windows) using [elevated permissions](https://blogs.technet.microsoft.com/danstolts/2012/01/how-to-run-powershell-with-elevated-permissions/): `npm install -g node-gyp`.

-* A Note for MacOS users
+* A Note for MacOS users:

 You should probably install Xcode.